BOOM FOR REAL: ART + MUSIC films

 Beyond the visible: Hilma af klint

-Dir. helena dyrschka
+Dir. hALINA dyrschka

 Hilma af Klint was an abstract artist before the term existed, a visionary, trailblazing figure who, inspired by spiritualism, modern science, and the riches of the natural world around her, began in 1906 to reel out a series of huge, colourful, sensual, strange works without precedent in painting.
 Her work inspired some most celebrated contemporary artists like Josef Albers, Paul Klee, Cy Twombly, Andy Warhol, Mondrian, Kandinsky…